ban-heesoo/NewSync/readme.md

 <br>

-**A Modified Version of [YouLy+](https://github.com/ibratabian17/YouLyPlus) with Enhanced Apple Music-Style Features**
+**Extension for Synchronized Lyrics on YouTube Music**

-This is a customized fork of the original YouLy+ extension, featuring additional improvements and modifications to enhance your YouTube Music lyrics experience with a focus on Apple Music-inspired design and functionality.
-All core YouLy+ functionality remains intact while adding new capabilities and refinements.
+NewSync is a feature-rich browser extension that brings synchronized lyrics to YouTube Music with an elegant Apple Music-inspired interface.
+Experience your favorite songs like never before with real-time lyrics display, smart translations, and beautiful visual effects.
+Enjoy perfectly synchronized lyrics that follow your music with line-by-line and word-by-word highlighting, sleek minimal design with premium fonts and custom icons, and instant translation capabilities using Google Translate or Gemini AI.

 <p align="center">
     <b>Supported Browsers:</b>